olivialivia/blackjack/README.md

 # blackjack

-Basic web app written in Go to enojy a game of Blackjack.
+Basic JS web app written to enojy a game of Blackjack.

 - ability for 2 players to play blackjack
 - ability to play against computer